 Best marijuana yield indoors

 When you’re growing indoors, light is the name of the game.
-If your plants receive the proper amount of light, they will grow to their fullest extent.
+If your plants receive the proper amount of light, they can grow to their fullest extent.
 In theory, the math is simple.
 400 watts of an HPS grow light could lead to 400 grams (14 ounces) of weed at the end of the day.
-1200 watts would lead to 1.2 kilos (42 ounces) of marijuana, etc. But lights are just one part of it; when growing indoors, it is essential to ensure that every plant has the space it needs to grow and thrive.
+1200 watts would lead to 1.2 kilos (42 ounces) of marijuana, etc. But lights are just one part of it.
+When growing indoors, it is essential to ensure that every plant has the space it needs to grow and thrive.

 It’s also important to remember that soil setups can vary greatly (in terms of yield expectations) from hydroponics setups.
 Soil growing has a lower potential yield, but the process is easier overall, so the chances of maximizing your yield are higher.

-There are a number of ways to calculate what you can expect your yield to be.
+There are a number of ways to calculate what you can expect to yield.
 An easy way is to use a yield calculator, which you can find on Yield O Rama, for example.
-The type of light, lumens of light (how intense the light is), your experience with growing marijuana, and what type of medium you’re growing in are all elements used to calculate the predicted yield.
+The type of light, lumens of light (how intense the light is), amount of experience growing marijuana, and the type of growing medium are all elements used to calculate the predicted yield.

 It won’t be perfect, of course, as it doesn’t include some other important factors such as genetics or growing outdoors.
-But still, it can help you get a better idea of what to expect in the coming harvest time.
+But it can provide an idea of expectation for the upcoming harvest.

 Maximizing Cannabis Yield